Kamol774/Kamol774/README.md

-## Hi there I'm Kamoliddin (Kevin) 👋
+## Hi there I'm Kamoliddin 👋

 ### 🚀 About Me

 I am a passionate software developer with a keen interest in building impactful solutions using modern technologies.
 I love exploring new tech stacks and continuously improving my skills.
-[Portfolio](https://drive.google.com/file/d/1keAPXBGl3kWnjt8RWiASETEk62Km9cVh/view?usp=sharing)

 ### 🛠️ Tech Stack